Dominion Road (song): Legacy

-Despite a lukewarm reception upon release, Dominion Road became a mainstay of 1990s New Zealand alternative rock, and helped contribute to the growing Auckland scene outside of Dunedin.
+Despite a lukewarm reception upon release, Dominion Road became a mainstay of 1990s New Zealand alternative rock, and helped contribute to the growing Auckland indie scene separate from the prevailing Dunedin sound.
 The song is regularly selected amongst lists of New Zealand's best rock music, appearing on compilations including Nature's Best, the Great New Zealand Songbook, and as part of an album supporting an Auckland Museum exhibition on music making in Aotearoa.
-The song's position on Nature's Best was a result of it being voted as the 23rd best New Zealand song of all time by the Australasian Performing Rights Association in 2001, the highest ranked out of four Don McGlashan songs to appear in the top 100.
+The song's position on Nature's Best was a result of it being voted as the 23rd best New Zealand song of all time by the Australasian Performing Right Association in 2001, the highest ranked out of four Don McGlashan songs to appear in the top 100.
 Dominion Road has been covered by numerous New Zealand artists, including Dave Dobbyn, Nadia Reid and Towers.

-In 2013, an unknown artist installed a brass plaque in the footpath approximately half way down Dominion Road in honour of the song, in order to coincide with events on the street as part of the Auckland Arts Festival.
-However, changes to the road layout and discrepancies with the music video have led to debate as to where the half way point described in the song actually is.
+In 2013, an unknown artist installed a brass plaque in the footpath approximately halfway down Dominion Road in honour of the song, in order to coincide with events on the street as part of the Auckland Arts Festival.
+However, changes to the road layout and discrepancies with the music video have led to debate as to where the halfway point described in the song actually is.